TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/project_private_events.md

 1. Separate the past and upcoming events on the Event's Index page by creating two class methods on the Event model (e.g. `Event.past`).
 1. Refactor the past and upcoming class methods into [scopes](https://guides.rubyonrails.org/active_record_querying.html#scopes).
 1. Put navigation links across the top to help you jump around.
+1. Make each event private and add the functionality for the event creator to invite specific users to an event.
 1. Extra Credit: Allow users to edit and delete the events they created.
 1. Extra Credit: Allow users to remove themselves as an attendee to their "attended_events".
-1. Extra Credit: Make each event private and add the functionality for the event creator to invite specific users to an event.

 </div>